 By taking his time on the project, asking the best creatives for favors and approaching problems as exciting challenges, Villeneuve has made a movie that seemed impossible.
 The film has shown at festivals, and is available on DVD.
 Villeneuve is currently working on securing international distribution for the work.

 Villeneuve made the film based on his two graphic novels, also titled Mars et Avril.
 Villeneuve is the former artistic director for the ad agency Sid Lee that works with Cirque du Soleil.
-He's now a director at Moment Factory, and working with comic book masters Benoît Sokal and François Schuiten on a new script, Aquarica.
+Among other projects, he's now working with comic book masters Benoît Sokal and François Schuiten on an animated fantasy feature film, Aquarica, and on a sci-fi movie with Pressman Film, tentatively titled The Other World.

 Martin Villeneuve’s TED talks